rdemont/Trees-Marking/README.md

 # treesmarking

-It's a flutter projet to help personne are mering tree in the forest
+It's a flutter projet to help personne are marking trees in the forest

 ## Getting Started